-I want to start this out by giving a definition of the word stress, just so we’re all on the same page here:
+I want to start this out by defining the word stress:

 Stress: is a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.

-I just love it when my doctor tells me I need to cut down on the stress.
-Or to remove it all together.
+I love it when my doctor tells me I need to cut down on the stress.
+Or to remove it altogether.
 Like I would cut down on my sugar intake?
 Really???
-I’d like to see him cut down on his stress, let alone remove it all together.
+I’d like to see him cut down on his stress, let alone remove it altogether.

 Stress is Making Us Sick

-As we get older, our body in general just can’t handle stress, like we could when we were younger.
-It can take us longer to recover from major stress.
-This is usually due to our heart and lungs not being able to handle stress like it use to.
-Dealing with stress mentally can be just as difficult.
+As we get older, our body, in general, can’t handle stress, like we could when we were younger.
+It can take us longer to recover from significant stress.
+Usually, due to our heart and lungs not being able to handle stress like it used to.
+Dealing with stress mentally can be just as tricky.
 Insomnia often plays a big part in that equation.

 - Breathing issues such as Asthma

 - Heart disease